 “For the parents and young people, knowing that a DES provider will be there when they finish school is really beneficial.
 Knowing that when the time comes, they already have a trusting relationship with a DES who understands their needs.
 For a DES provider, that results in good outcomes.”

-Liam is thrilled with his job and his level of independence.
+Oliver is thrilled with his job and his level of independence.
 He recalls his school, his managers and Marriott as key supports in his transition from school to work.
-Liam is also a very strong advocate for Ticket to Work saying “I would tell students and parents that School based Traineeships can be really fun, interesting and they shouldn’t be nervous about them – if I could get to all schools and tell them about them I would.”
+Oliver is also a very strong advocate for Ticket to Work saying “I would tell students and parents that School based Traineeships can be really fun, interesting and they shouldn’t be nervous about them – if I could get to all schools and tell them about them I would.”